 Altiservice: the French mountain sector is in its peak, with new emerging management modes.
 Its objective is clear and precise: to support the activity of ski resorts and support the economic activity in the valleys of its mountains.

 The French Pyrenees chain has numerous types of ski resort and winter sports management.
-In the Atlantic Pyrenees, the ski resorts of Gourette and La Pierre Saint Martin are managed by the PEAS (Public Establishment of Altitude Stations), a section of the Department Council.
+In the Atlantic Pyrenees, the ski resorts of Gourette and La Pierre Saint Martin are managed by the PEAS (Public Establishment of Altitude Stations).
+It’s a section of the Department Council.
 If we go a little further to the east, the management of Superbagnères, Le Mourtis and Bourg d’Oueil was recently granted to the Council of the Department of Haute-Garonne.

 On the other hand, there exists a mixed management such as the one on the Piau Engaly or Peyragudes ski resort, which has private and public capital.

 Since 1990 for the first time, and 2005 for the second time, the Altiservice group runs the ski resorts of Saint Lary and Font Romeu-Pyrenees 2000 as a Public Service Delegation (PSD).
-This way of handling the stations by a private partner has been identified as a privatization of the stations: but in this situation it is not the case, since the community still has its full control.
+This way of handling the stations by a private partner has been identified as a privatization of the stations.
+But in this situation it is not the case, since the community still has its full control.

 THE MAIN OBJECTIVE IS TO IMPROVE THE TERRITORY AND INCOME GENERATED BY THE SKI STATIONS